|

 can result in prolonged lead times, unpredictable supply costs, and inventory

 management challenges.
-This creates instability in the market, making it harder
+This creates market instability, making it harder

 for manufacturers to plan, manage costs, and scale operations in line with